senecajs/seneca-transport/README.md

 You can cheat by running the HTTP examples with the additional command line option: <code>--seneca.options.transport.type=tcp</code>.

-To communicate with a Seneca instance over TCP you can send from command line a message that Seneca understands:
+To communicate with a Seneca instance over TCP, you can send a message from the command line that Seneca understands:

 ```sh
 # call the color:red action pattern